From formulas to cirquents in computability logic: Abstract resource semantics

 The concept of a {\bf metaselection}, as well as the concepts {\bf unresolved}, {\bf resolved} and {\bf resolvent}, for any of the eight sorts of gates, transfer from Section \ref{s8} and hence Section \ref{s7} to the present section without any changes.
 And metatruth (Definition \ref{may14ff}) is now redefined as follows:

-\begin{definition} Let $C$ be a cirquent, $^*$ a situation for $C$, $\Gamma$ a legal run of $\hat{C}$, and $\vec{f}$ a metaselection for $C$.
-In this context, with ``metatrue'' to be read as ``{\bf metatrue w.r.t. $(^*,\Gamma,\vec{f})$}'', we say that: \begin{itemize} \item An (elementary or general) $L$-port $a$ is metatrue iff $L^*=\mathbb{T}$. \item A resolved gate (of any of the eight types) is metatrue iff so is its resolvent. \item No unresolved disjunctive gate (of any of the four types) is metatrue. \item Every unresolved conjunctive gate (of any of the four types) is metatrue. \end{itemize} Finally, we say that $C$ is metatrue iff so is its root. \end{definition}
+\begin{defi} Let $C$ be a cirquent, $^*$ a situation for $C$, $\Gamma$ a legal run of $\hat{C}$, and $\vec{f}$ a metaselection for $C$.
+In this context, with ``metatrue'' to be read as ``{\bf metatrue w.r.t. $(^*,\Gamma,\vec{f})$}'', we say that: \begin{enumerate}[$\bullet$] \item An (elementary or general) $L$-port $a$ is metatrue iff $L^*=\mathbb{T}$. \item A resolved gate (of any of the eight types) is metatrue iff so is its resolvent. \item No unresolved disjunctive gate (of any of the four types) is metatrue. \item Every unresolved conjunctive gate (of any of the four types) is metatrue. \end{enumerate} Finally, we say that $C$ is metatrue iff so is its root. \end{defi}

 With metatruth redefined this way, the definition of (simply) {\bf truth} is literally the same as before (Definition \ref{may14k}).

 Next, where $C$ is a cirquent and $\Gamma$ is a legal run of $\hat{C}$, we say that $C$ is {\bf accomplished} w.r.t. $\Gamma$ iff, for every situation $^*$ consistent with the arrangement induced by $\Gamma$, $C$ is true w.r.t. $(^*,\Gamma)$.